mstksg/inCode/copy/entries/trie.md

 makeBaseFunctor ''Trie
 ```

-This will define `TrieF` with the `MkTF` constructor, the `Base` type family
+This will define `TrieF` with the `MkTF` constructor, and not just the `Base`
-instance, and the `Recursive` and `Corecursive` instances (in possibly a more
+type family, but the `Recursive` and `Corecursive` instances, too.
+It might
-efficient way than the way we wrote by hand, too).
+even be more efficient than our hand-written way.

-## Exploring the Zoo
+## Humbly making our way across the universe

-Time to explore the zoo a bit!
-This is where the fun begins.
+Time to explore the "zoo" of recursion schemes a bit!
+This is where the fun
+begins.

-Whenever you get a new recursive type and base functor, a good "first thing" to
+Whenever you get a new recursive type and base functor, a good first thing to
 try out is testing out `cata` and `ana` (catamorphisms and anamorphisms), the
 basic "folder" and "unfolder".